 ✻

 Thus far, the landscape hadn’t felt otherworldly, as other places had.
-Patagonia Argentina was often beautiful and frequently different than our home, but we didn’t always feel like hardened adventurers—for all the horse fields we slept in, where we had to worry about inhaling the recent outbreak of Hanta virus atomized by morning mists, we had the equal opportunity of a two-steak dinner, or a dozen empanadas, or espresso and pastries in the morning.
-In many ways, it felt like good ol' American summertime fun.
-And it was—just not in a ketchup-and-mustard sense or in the language we had grown up with.
+Patagonia Argentina was often beautiful and frequently different than our home, but we didn’t always feel like hardened adventurers as we moved through it.
+For, for all the horse fields we woke up in, where we had to worry about inhaling the recent outbreak of Hanta virus atomized by morning mists, we had the equal opportunity of a two-steak dinner, or a dozen empanadas, or espresso and pastries in the morning.
+In many ways, our travels through Patagonia felt like good ol' American summertime fun.
+And it was—just not in a ketchup-and-mustard sense or perceived in the language we had grown up with.
 We capitalized on the amenities offered by municipal camp grounds, which offered accommodation for a few dollars per person, safe parking, grills equipped for large quantities of meat, hot showers, WiFi, and electrical outlets.
 The countryside, the endlessly long pampa, was all consuming.
 Frequently, it was monotonous.
 But I wasn’t eager to get through it and get it over with.
 It made me feel free and uncomplicated.
-I suspected that Nathan, a Texas native, was somewhat familiar with it, but the feeling was new to me.
-The plant life was low and scrub-like, except for the tall rows of narrow, vertically-inclined poplar trees which the colonizing Spaniards had imported for their resistance to the wind.
-They were the only trees that thrived here and they delineated and shielded the grounds of the old estancias and ranches.
-Reclining, dilapidated wagon wheels marked the estancia “driveways” and fences stretched infinitely onward, enclosing land that appeared no different from wild places.
+I suspected that Nathan, a Texas native, was somewhat familiar with the big-ness and openness of it, but the feeling was new to me.
+The plant life was low and scrub-like, except for the tall rows of narrow, vertically-inclined poplar trees that the colonizing Spaniards had imported for their resistance to the wind.
+Poplars were the only trees that thrived here, and they delineated and shielded the grounds of the old estancias and ranches.
+Reclining, dilapidated wagon wheels marked the estancia driveways, and property-defining fences stretched infinitely onward, enclosing land that appeared no different from wild places.

 ✻

-At La Cueva de las Manos, the Cave of the Hands, hunter gatherers 13,000 to 9,000 years ago made negative prints of their hands by blowing pigment through hollowed-out straws on the cave walls.
-They also depicted guanaco hunting parties, a beetle-like, mythological deity, and symbols of the divine feminine—a few pregnant guanaco representing the phases of the moon, perhaps.
-Whole families, elevated individuals, one six-fingered person, a severed ñandu foot; all made their mark here.
+13,000 to 9,000 years ago, hunter gatherers travelled to what is know called La Cueva de las Manos, the Cave of the Hands.
+They’d come as a group and brought natural pigment and straws with them.
+Pressing their hands against the walls, they blew the pigment through the straws, leaving behind a speckled negative of their palms and fingers.
+They also painted guanaco hunting parties, a beetle-like, mythological deity, and symbols of the divine feminine—a few pregnant guanaco representing the phases of the moon, perhaps.
+Whole families, elevated individuals, one six-fingered person, a severed ñandu foot—all community members made their mark here.
 All were accounted for in the red, ochre, and black pigments blooming across the stone.
 Apart from these physical records, we don’t know much about who made them, really.
 But I liked to imagine them, whoever they were, turning away from the walls with one brightly-colored hand.
 I imagined the minerals, plants, insects, and fats harvested elsewhere and carried here, precisely for one purpose.

 We were here.

-As we prepared a light meal of packaged soup and hot coffee on our camp stove, Pablo spoke at length on all subjects.
+As we prepared a light meal of packaged soup mix and hot coffee on our camp stove, Pablo spoke at length on all subjects.
 More travelers showed up as the evening progressed and we commiserated about the winds that had pummeled us on the ride over.
-A cyclist from Belgium, also camping in the lean-to, said that he had had to walk his bike in the wind the whole day prior, and that one particular gust had lifted his bicycle off the ground and whirled it around a full 360 degrees.
-Pablo laughed, and seemed to enjoy bemoaning the barren landscape of his current residence.
+A cyclist from Belgium, also camping in the lean-to, said that he had had to walk his bike in the wind the whole day prior.
+One particular gust had lifted his bicycle completely off the ground and whirled it around a full 360 degrees.
+Pablo laughed and seemed to enjoy bemoaning the barren landscape of his current residence.

-The next day, the winds were in our favor.
-We were told that the ripio, the large chunks of loose gravel concealing deeply rutted ground, would feel like slippery marbles strewn on top of greasy banana peels and black ice.
-Indeed, it was challenging terrain, but Nathan kept us upright for each of the 90 kilometers, and I never had to dismount and walk once—except once by choice to follow a meandering armadillo.
+That day, however, the winds were in our favor.
+We had heard that the ripio, the large chunks of loose gravel concealing deeply rutted ground, would feel like slippery marbles strewn on top of greasy banana peels and black ice.
+Indeed, it was challenging terrain, and I could hear Nathan breathing heavily over the intercom over my own held breath.
+But, by God, he kept us upright for each of the 90 kilometers.
+I never had to dismount and walk once—except once, by choice, to follow a meandering armadillo.

 From a distance, the landscape appeared gray.
 But upon closer examination, it was a mottle of frosty sagebrush, yellow and periwinkle wildflowers, and golden coiron grass.
 We scrambled up to the top of some huge, abandoned concrete blocks with twisted rebar sprouting out of them towards the sky.
 From there, we spotted two figures on horseback approaching us and two dogs trotting along behind them.
 We waved at the gauchos, their tell-tale berets and slip-on shoes visible as they came nearer.
 Then, the second rider turned his horse sharply towards us, and from our concrete and rebar perch, we began to wonder if we were inadvertently loitering on private land.
-But all soon proved to be well.
-Once we had clambered down to the ground, we could see that the gaucho was smiling from ear to ear.
+We penitently slipped down to the ground.
+But once the gaucho’s face came into clear view, we could see that he was smiling from ear to ear.

-You should take a photo of me, he then insisted.
+You should take a photo of me, he insisted.
 But not for pay!
+No, not for pay!

+The other rider, who never did approach, waited patiently at the side of the road.
 The folds and wrinkles in the clouds were gathering dimension and the sky was ripening with dramatic color.
-The other rider still waited patiently at the side of the road.
-Nathan started the bike again; we needed to get going.
-We said goodbye to Mauro.
+We needed to get going.
+Nathan started the bike again and we said goodbye to Mauro.

 ✻

-The food product became a running joke between us, pronounced “Jurl!” with a “J” as in “jury” and “url” as in “girl”, not “hoo-rél” as it was pronounced in Spanish—as in, Por favor, no Jurel, I would quickly add, if, upon asking what brands they carried, the clerk’s hand automatically shot out toward the stack of Jurel.
-It was sometimes the name of an imaginary mischief maker who had followed us from Sausalito, hiding needed pertinent belongings and destroying our tent flap zippers.
-Sometimes, it was the name we called each other after making a silly mistake.
-And, at other times, it was the name of a fictional companion whom we might find sitting with us on the porch, in the twilight of our golden years, or to whom we would shout on the other side of a screen door.
-Jurl! we would shout at nobody.
+Por favor, no Jurel, I would quickly blurt during all future bodega trips, if, upon asking what brands they carried, the clerk’s hand automatically shot out toward a stack of jurel.
+The food product became a running joke between Nathan and me, pronounced not hoo-rél, as it was properly pronounced in Spanish, but Jurl! with a j as in jury and url as in girl.
+It sometimes signified an imaginary mischief maker who had followed us from Sausalito, hiding pertinent belongings and destroying our tent flap zippers.
+Sometimes, it was the name we called each other after making silly mistakes.
+And, at other times, it was the name of a fictional, future companion whom we might find sitting with us on the porch, in the twilight of our golden years, whom we would shout to from the other side of a fictional screen door.
+Jurrrl! we would drawl, from Peru and southward, at nobody.
 (As with many long-running gags, I suppose, you kind of had to be there.)

-Nevertheless, we celebrated our completion of the hardest stretch of Ruta 40 with another night in a municipal campsite in of the town of Tres Lagos.
-Nathan had quickly stopped into the bodega we had spied on the way into the single-street, two-block town to buy us dinner fixings.
-I had requested tuna and took over dinner preparations for the night.
-As I cut the lids of the cans open with my pocket knife and began tipping out the oil into the provided trash receptacle, a finely ground fish pulp slid out with it and a familiar, pungent odor slithered into my nostrils.
+Nevertheless, we celebrated our completion of the hardest stretch of Ruta 40 with a night in a municipal campsite in of the town of Tres Lagos.
+On our way into this single-street, two-block town, we spied a bodega that Nathan would later returned to on his own, while I set up camp.
+I had requested tuna and would take over dinner preparations once he returned with the fixings.
+On the rough wooden picnic table, I cut the lids of the cans open with my pocket knife and began tipping out the oil into the provided trash receptacle.
+A finely ground fish pulp slid out with the oil and a familiar, pungent odor slithered into my nostrils.
 My heart sunk.
 I quickly scanned the label.
 It didn’t say Jurel.
 Puzzled, I pried the lid off completely.
 But neither my nose nor my eyes could deceive me, no matter what the label said.
 Jurel by any other name would smell as offensive.
-And while we generally embraced making do with whatever we had to eat, I knew it was in vain that might I attempt to press any more oil out of the fish matter.
+And while we generally embraced making do with whatever we had to eat, I knew it would be in vain that might I attempt to press any more oil out of the fish matter.

 Nathan, I said, holding the contents of the can out for his examination.
 I can’t eat this tonight.
 I just can’t.
-Fortunately for me, Nathan was in no mood either, and he headed straight back to the store for anything besides Jurel.
+Fortunately for me, Nathan was in no mood either, and he headed straight back to the store for absolutely anything, anything, besides jurel.
 In a moment, a rickety, starving, old dog came quivering toward our campsite.
 I snatched one of the cans off the table and gently approached him.
 He wagged his tail but shied away from me, cowering his scarred head.
 One meal wouldn’t do much for the poor, old thing, I knew, but I set the can down anyway.
 The dog carefully approached the can, sniffed, and jerked his head away.
 And then, seemingly upon reasoning and consideration, he lowered his head and gingerly began to lap up the soft paste.
-A cat, in somewhat pluckier condition, had noticed the exchange and began meowing loudly at me for my lack of inclusion.
+An orange cat, in somewhat pluckier condition, also trotted out from the surrounding brush.
+It had noticed the exchange and began meowing loudly at me for my lack of inclusion.
 So, I set the second can in front of him.
 He refused.

 ✻

-One day, we were headed to El Chalten, a town located at the edge of Southern Patagonia’s Ice Field and at the base of Cerro Fitzroy and Cerro Torre.
-It’s also famed as the trekking capital of Argentina.
-We climbed off the bike many times as the breathtaking mountains of Southern Patagonia rose to meet us.
-Yet, they seemed very peculiar, like gentle, majestic, sloping mountains, which had been bulldozed at a certain height and upon which jagged spires had been haphazardly deposited on top, their fault lines running in completely different directions.
-Or, as if the lower, denser-looking portions of the mountains were now hosts to parasite mountains.
+One day, we were headed to the town of El Chalten, the trekking capital of Argentina, located at the edge of the Southern Patagonian Ice Field and at the bases of Cerro Fitzroy and Cerro Torre.
+We climbed off the bike many times to behold the breathtaking mountains of Southern Patagonia as they rose to meet us.
+They seemed very peculiar, like gentle, majestic, sloping mountains that had been strip-mined at a certain height and upon which jagged spires had been haphazardly deposited on top, the fault lines of the jagged top halves running in completely different directions from the sloping bottom halves.
+They appeared as if the lower, denser-looking portions of the mountains were now hosts to haphazard parasite mountains.
 Fitzroy glowered in the distance, the slate-grey of its stone almost navy blue against the grey sky; a foreboding, scowling figure in a moody, fantasy realm.
 And then we spotted the glaciers; the first of both of our lives.
-These were contained within various peaks, and literally seemed to glow.
+These were contained within various peaks and literally seemed to glow.
 Again, as with the Uyuni Salt Flats, it was amazing that something so familiar as ice could seem so foreign, enchanting, and mysterious in such larger-than-life proportions.

 80km—100 km, the last category of the chart posted in the visitors center read.
 Violent Storm.
 Not much worse, as it turns out.